 The only place that really compares to Dusseldorf’s Köningsallee luxury retail district is the Champs Elysées.
 You scoff, but we’ve been to both in the last year, and the KÖ, as it’s known, is better.

-Every store – even the mid-range fast-apparel brands and department stores such as Kaufhof – have huge video displays with product videos and some remake of 90s pop songs, which seem to be cool now.
+All the stores – even the mid-range fast-apparel brands and department stores such as Kaufhof – have huge video displays with product videos and some remake of 90s pop songs, which seem to be cool now.
 Great ambiance, lots of energy and packed with people.

 That’s for starters.
 Then, there are the luxury retailers/ultra luxury.
 Every upscale brand isn’t merely here, they all have huge stand-alone stores including Hermés, Brunello Cucinelli, Cartier and Gucci (at right).